postgrespro/postgres_cluster/contrib/pglogical_output/README.md

 ## Writing hooks in procedural languages

-You can write hooks in PL/PgSQL, etc, too, via the `pglogical_output_plhooks` adapter extension in `examples/hooks`.
+You can write hooks in PL/PgSQL, etc, too, via the `pglogical_output_plhooks` adapter extension in `contrib`.
 They won't perform very well though.

 # Limitations